FREQUENTLY ASKED QUESTIONS

 What opportunities do families have to extend beyond the core program?

 Extended Day: Extended Days are optional.
-They are offered on Tuesdays, Wednesdays, Thursdays and Fridays from 12:30 to 1:45 p.m.
+They are offered Monday through Friday and extend the day to 2:00pm.
 Extended Day allows the children to get used to longer school days and is for children who are no longer napping.

 Extracurricular Classes: Extracurricular classes are optional.
 Led by individual teachers, extra curricular classes provide another opportunity for a smaller group experience, while spending additional time on a particular subject matter or activity.
 Past classes have included Spanish, science, art, storytelling, dance, sports and cooking.
 Extracurricular classes are offered Tuesday, Wednesday, Thursday and Friday.
-Pick up is at 2:30 p.m. for the first class and 3:15 for second class and follow Extended Day.
+Pick up is at 3:10 p.m. and follows Extended Day.

-What are the cut-off ages for the programs?
+What are the cut-off ages for the groups?

 What is the teacher to child ratio?

-Teacher to child ratio: 1 to 4 (5 teachers to 24 students) plus a parent volunteer.
+Teacher to child ratio: at minimum 1 to 5 (between 4 and 6 teachers per day to 24 students) plus a parent volunteer at times.

 Can we wait until our child turns three to apply?
 Are there openings in the Circle and Triangle years for new students?